skip to Main Content

 Mike is a consultant to the Ministry of Defence and New Zealand Navy for Dynamically Positioned (DP) Diving and ROV systems and has recently opened a new privately owned occupational diver training facility in New Zealand.

-Dr Sherlock began her medical career as an anaesthetist, gaining entry to the Fellowship of the Australian and New Zealand College of Anaesthetists (FANZCA) in 1998, then went on to complete an Advanced Diploma in Diving and Hyperbaric Medicine with ANZCA in 2018.
-Since that time, Dr Sherlock has been a practicing hyperbaric physician in private practice and is also a senior anaesthetist with several major Australian hospitals.
+Associate Professor Sherlock began her medical career as an anaesthetist, gaining entry to the Fellowship of the Australian and New Zealand College of Anaesthetists (FANZCA) in 1998, then went on to complete an Advanced Diploma in Diving and Hyperbaric Medicine with ANZCA in 2018.
+Since that time, Associate Professor Sherlock has been a practicing hyperbaric physician in private practice and is also a senior anaesthetist with several major Australian hospitals.

-In her spare time, Dr Sherlock enjoys diving recreationally and spending time with her husband who is a retired Royal Australian clearance diver.
+In her spare time, Associate Professor Sherlock enjoys diving recreationally and spending time with her husband who is a retired Royal Australian clearance diver.
 She also enjoys the occasional Tiger Moth biplane wingwalking experience and was the first Civil Aviation Safety Authority (CASA) Australian certified wingwalker.

 Edwin Tan